Admissions and Records

 Students should pay fees after registering for classes (no later than the published deadlines).
 Students who do not pay 100 % of all classes by payment deadlines or 100% of the first installment of a payment plan (when applicable) may be dropped from 100% of their classes.
 However, students are ultimately responsible to drop their classes if they no longer choose to be enrolled.
 Students who do not drop their classes by refund deadlines may be responsible for payment, regardless of whether or not they attended classes, and may end up with an "F" grade on their transcript.

 Invoices are emailed to students who register well in advance of the semester start date.
 Students can also view their charges through myWNC.
 Students are responsible for payment regardless of whether an invoice is received.
 It is the student's responsibility to be aware of all semester deadlines, including refunds and fee payments.
 Students who do not pay fees by published deadlines may be removed from class rosters.
 However, if a payment is made to a student's account for a previously registered class, or from any other source such as financial aid, a scholarship, a third party, etc. the student may not be removed from class rosters.

 Students drop (withdraw) from classes using the "enroll" function in myWNC.
 Deadlines to drop classes are as follows:

-Classes dropped after the refund period will remain on student transcript with a grade of "W."
+Classes dropped after the refund period will remain on the student's transcript with a grade of "W."

-Information on refunds can be found at http://www.wnc.edu/studentservices/admissions/refunds.php
+Information about refunds can be found at http://www.wnc.edu/studentservices/admissions/refunds.php

 Students should drop from classes by the published deadline if they are unable to attend or complete them.
 Students who do not withdraw themselves are subject to receive a grade issued by the instructor which could be a failing "F" grade.
 Courses dropped by the student after the 100% refund period will remain on a student transcript with a grade of "W." A "W" grade does not affect grade point average but may affect financial aid and scholarship eligibility.